dougmercer-yt/dougmercer-yt/2023/0611-compiled-python/README.md

 python juliaset.py
 ```

-To approximate the pi with taichi, run,
+To approximate the pi with Taichi, run,
 ```sh
 python taichi_pi.py
 ```